hasura/graphql-engine/docs/graphql/cloud/metrics/integrations/azure-monitor.rst

 Introduction
 ------------
-You can export metrics and operation logs of your Hasura Cloud project to `Azure Monitor <https://azure.microsoft.com/en-in/services/monitor/>`_.
+You can export metrics, operation logs and traces of your Hasura Cloud project to `Azure Monitor <https://azure.microsoft.com/en-in/services/monitor/>`_.
 This can be configured on the integrations tab on the project's setting page.

 .. note::